Moneyline Betting

 3-Way Moneyline Hockey Example

-The NHL is one of those sports where you can choose the traditional moneyline or a 3-way no push moneyline.
+The NHL is one of those sports where you can choose the traditional moneyline or a 3-way no-push moneyline.
 The difference between these two options is that there is no way for your bet to end as a push.
-For those of you who don’t know, a traditional moneyline bet for American sports like the NFL and NBA will end as a push when a game ends as a draw.
-This means your bet is null and they refund your stake.
-Sometimes players might want to bet on the possibility of a draw, which is where this wager comes into play.
+A traditional moneyline for American sports like the NFL and NBA will end as a push when a game ends as a draw.
+This means your bet is null, and they refund your stake.

 Why was this bet so much more rewarding than the traditional moneyline?
-Well, the additional option for this wager adds complexity to the bet.
+Well, the additional option for this wager adds complexity.
 Instead of it being a 50/50 bet where a draw is a push, it becomes a bet where there are three possibilities.
 Two will end with a failed wager.
-The added becomes more rewarding as it is harder to walk away with some winnings.
+The added risk becomes more rewarding as it is harder to walk away with some winnings.

 What is a Moneyline Bet in Basketball?

 It is not uncommon for players to look for NBA moneyline picks.
 These are usually an expert’s best guess at who will win a game in the next round of fixtures.
-These picks are usually just for the outright winner of a game.
-You can pick certain picks and place them all as singles.
-Or you can combine multiple moneyline wagers into one bet, called a parlay.
-This is where they group your bet into one, where you could win a lot more than just placing singles.
-However, you need every single bet to come through to win any cash.
+These picks are for the outright winner.
+You can combine multiple moneyline wagers into one bet, called a parlay.
+If you place a parlay, you could win more than placing singles.
+However, every single bet has to come through to win any cash.
 Some sportsbooks, like BetMGM, offer players bet insurance if one leg loses in their parlays.
 Make sure you check the promotions and opt-in if necessary.

 What are the Moneyline Betting Odds?

-Calculating the odds of a moneyline bet is easy.
-It is one of the few wagers where there is just one number in the box; the odds offered by the sportsbook.
-If you are using the American odds system, then you can tell this number apart from the rest, as it will either have a plus or minus in front of it.
+If you are using the American odds system, you can tell a moneyline apart from the rest, as it will either have a plus or minus in front of it.
 In this situation, the minus is for the team more likely to win, and the plus is for the underdog.

 How can you tell how much your bet is going to win?
-If you see a bet with a plus in front, let’s say the Chicago Bulls +550 against the Milwaukee Bucks, the plus tells you how much you could win.
+If you see a wager with a plus in front, let’s say the Chicago Bulls +550 against the Milwaukee Bucks, the plus tells you how much you could win.
 If you bet $100 on the +550, you could expect to see $550 in profit if your bet comes good.
 This ratio still applies to lower stakes; if you bet ten bucks, you would win $55.
-When there is a minus in front of the number, then you should expect to win less than what you stake.
-If the Bucks had -900 and you bet $100, then you would only win $11.11 profit.
-That means you would risk $100 on a bet, and only stand to win around 10% of what you wagered.
+When there is a minus by the number, expect to win less than what you stake.
+If the Bucks had -900 and bet $100, you would only win $11.11 profit.
+That means you would risk $100 and only stand to win around 10% of what you wagered.

 There are many ways to improve your moneyline odds.
 This includes browsing the game for a more specific bet with better odds.
 Or you could combine several moneylines into a parlay and enjoy much larger odds altogether.